giulianopz/lfcs/domains/5-service-configuration/n.md

 You can search for images available on Docker Hub by using: `docker search ubuntu`

-Once you’ve identified the image that you would like to use, you can download it to your computer using: `docker pull ubuntu`
+Once you've identified the image that you would like to use, you can download it to your computer using: `docker pull ubuntu`

 After an image has been downloaded, you can then run a container using the downloaded image with the `run` subcommand.
 As you saw with the hello-world example, if an image has not been downloaded when docker is executed with the `run` subcommand, the Docker client will first download the image, then run a container using it.

 To see the images that have been downloaded to your computer, type: `docker images`

-After using Docker for a while, you’ll have many active (running) and inactive containers on your computer.
+After using Docker for a while, you'll have many active (running) and inactive containers on your computer.
 To view the active ones, use: `docker ps`

 To view all containers — active and inactive: `docker ps -a`

 To view the latest container you created: `docker ps -l`

-To start a stopped container, use docker start, followed by the container ID or the container’s name: `docker start d9b100f2f636`
+To start a stopped container, use docker start, followed by the container ID or the container's name: `docker start d9b100f2f636`

 To stop a running container, use docker stop, followed by the container ID or name: `docker stop [sharp_volhard]`

-Once you’ve decided you no longer need a container anymore, remove it: `docker rm [festive_williams]`
+Once you've decided you no longer need a container anymore, remove it: `docker rm [festive_williams]`

 Containers can be turned into images which you can use to build new containers.